teddygroves/documentation/README.md

 If you experience any issues with LIMS or Benchling please use the [LIMS Help Desk ticketing system](https://biosustain-dev.atlassian.net/servicedesk/customer/portal/2/group/-1).

 # General feedback and questions
 If you have feedback or questions to the documentation, please make comments within this repository.
-For feedback and questions for research data management please contact the relevant members in the RDM team:
+For feedback and questions about research data management or software tools (other than LIMS and Benchling) provided by the RDM Team, please contact the relevant members of the RDM team:

-*Software development and data architecture related questions* Eren Yagdiran, ereyag@biosustain.dtu.dk, R-228D
+**Software development and data architecture related questions** \
+Eren Yagdiran, ereyag@biosustain.dtu.dk, R-228D\
 Karina Reimer-Hansen, kreimer@biosustain.dtu.dk, R-228D

-*Practical data management, FAIR and data architecture related questons* Ding He, dinghe@biosustain.dtu.dk, R-228D
+**Practical data management, FAIR and data architecture related questons**\
+Ding He, dinghe@biosustain.dtu.dk, R-228D\
 Ester Milesi, esterm@biosustain.dtu.dk, R-228D

-*FAIR, GDPR and data maangement policy related questions* Lea Sommer, lemad@biosustain.dtu.dk, R-228F
+**FAIR, GDPR and data management policy related questions**\
+Lea Sommer, lemad@biosustain.dtu.dk, R-228F